 Cuba has other bloggers, pro and con the Castro regime, who engage in often broiling arguments on the Web, but their words and debates, like the installments of Sánchez's personal life and free speech crusade, are invisible to the vast majority of ordinary Cubans, who lack access to the Internet.
 But speech is not without its perils.
 The government jailed 75 dissidents in 2003 in what came to be known as the Black Spring.
 The free-spirited Sánchez was in Switzerland then during a two-year attempt to start a new life outside Cuba.
-She returned home to Havana from exile in 2004 determined "that I would live in Cuba as a free person, and accept the consequences."
-Trained as a philologist (she wrote her thesis at the University of Havana on "Words Under Pressure: A Study of the Literature of Dictatorship in Latin America," guaranteeing she had no future there as an academic. he also possessed advanced tech skills and had built her first computer herself.
-With husband Reinaldo Escobar, a journalist turned elevator mechanic, and like-minded friends, she started a digital magazine, Consensus.
+She returned home to Havana from exile in 2004 determined "that I would live in Cuba as a free person, and accept the consequences.749 Trained as a philologist (she wrote her thesis at the University of Havana on "Words Under Pressure: A Study of the Literature of Dictatorship in Latin America," guaranteeing she had no future there as an academic.50), she also possessed advanced tech skills and had built her first computer herself.
+With husband Reinaldo Escobar, a journalist turned elevator mechanic, and like-minded friends, she started a digital magazine, Consensus.51 came from the pen of a novelist.

-What has made Sánchez and her blog a global phenomenon are the power of her ideas and the vividness of her writing.
-The vignettes she sketches of everyday life in Cuba read as if they came from the pen of a novelist.
 She is intrepid, conducting her activism not in the shadows but in the sunshine.
-She and fellow blogger Orlando Luis Pardo were assaulted by plainclothes security agents as the pair made their way to a protest in November 2009, sparking international outcries, but she has never been imprisoned and has outsmarted the authorities at almost every turn.
+She and fellow blogger Orlando Luis Pardo were assaulted by plainclothes security agents as the pair made their way to a protest in November 2009, sparking international outcries,52 but she has never been imprisoned and has outsmarted the authorities at almost every turn.
 She would pose as a German-speaking tourist to gain access to the Internet in hotels for foreigners (she once earned a living as an interpreter and guide for German visitors), recruit bloggers openly for her Voces Cubanas (Cuban Voices) Web project, and stubbornly return again and again to the Plaza Municipality Office of Immigration and Emigration in a quest for a travel visa.
 She uses thumb drives, text messages on her mobile phone and email to get her words onto the Web.
 She blogs about standing up to a police state, but also depicts quotidian life in a land where toothpaste and even sanitary napkins can be rare commodities, and where the gifts for a friend's hospitalized mother facing cancer surgery include a pillowcase, bucket, detergent, syringes, and surgical thread.
-Readers feel they were there when she writes about a parents' meeting at her son's middle school, where a directive from the Ministry of Education is read announcing that selection for the best high schools will be based not just on grades but participating in "political/patriotic activities."
+Readers feel they were there when she writes about a parents' meeting at her son's middle school, where a directive from the Ministry of Education is read announcing that selection for the best high schools will be based not just on grades but participating in "political/patriotic activities."53